revbayes/revbayes.github.io/tutorials/brownian/index.md

 together with the parameters of the evolutionary process.
 Only for simplicity we used fixed trees in the previous exercises.
 Instead of using a tree fixed to a pre-defined value, the tree should now be moved during the MCMC.
-Implementing this joint model in ‘RevBayes‘ is just a matter of adding the following features to the model defined in the previous section (after duplicating the script).
+Implementing this joint model in RevBayes is just a matter of adding the following features to the model defined in the previous section (after duplicating the script).
 You may want to use the REML approach for computational efficient
-(*i.e.,*good MCMC mixing) although the phylogenetic covariance matrix and the data augmentation are generally possible too.
+(*i.e.*, good MCMC mixing) although the phylogenetic covariance matrix and the data augmentation are generally possible too.